 After implantation of a meniscal scaffold, the knee needs to be protected, to allow the scaffold to heal into place safely.
 I normally therefore keep patients in a hinged knee brace (initially locked at 0 to 45 degrees flexion) and partial weight bearing with 2 crutches for the 1st 6 weeks.
 This is then followed by 6 weeks of regular physio rehab sessions, to get the movement back in the knee.
 However, I advise patients to avoid deep loaded squats, lunges, loaded twisting, heavy weights or impact for a full 9 months after this kind of surgery, to allow the meniscal scaffold to heal in and mature fully before it is stress tested.

 If you can’t commit to the rehab required, then you shouldn’t undertake meniscal replacement surgery!

-The results of meniscal scaffolds have to-date been highly encouraging.
-Studies have shown that about 75% of the missing meniscal tissue grows back into the scaffold.
-The scaffold material is slowly absorbed and histological studies have shown ingrowth of healthy new meniscus-like tissue.
-Clinical studies have shown that this surgery reduces patients’ pain levels, increases their functional levels and decreases the number of repeat knee surgeries that they might need subsequently.
-The long-term results, in terms of how much these scaffolds might reduces the subsequent risk of arthritis in the knee in years to come are still awaited (although is it likely to be a long time before such studies are likely to become available).
+The results of meniscal scaffolds have to-date been equivocal.
+Some studies have shown that about 75% of the missing meniscal tissue grows back into the scaffold and that the scaffold material is slowly absorbed, with ingrowth of new ‘meniscus-like’ tissue.
+Some clinical studies have shown that meniscal scaffolds reduce patients’ pain levels, increases their functional levels and decreases the number of repeat knee surgeries that they might need subsequently.